In this article, we will cover everything you need to know when it comes to rainwater.

-How To Add Mineral And Raise The pH Level Of Your Rainwater.
+How To Add Mineral And Raise pH of Rain Water.

 The best course of action to treat acidic water is to use a Whole House Rain Water Tank Filter System Complete with Ultraviolet Light & Positive Charged Water Magnet, and a Whole House pH Elevation System.

 A Rain Water Filter will treat bugs, bacteria and other microscopic organisms, but it won’t solve acidic water.

 There are two different types of water filters; gravity-fed and pump-fed.
 So be sure to talk to us about what your setup is.

 A pH Elevation System will solve the problem of acidic water by adding mineral to the water and elevating the pH.

 If you’ve got a concrete tank, you will not need a pH elevation vessel, but we highly recommend at least a Twin Rain Water Filter to take care of the bugs and bacteria.